Antisemitica

 Antisemitica are images, texts or objects that depict or describe negative stereotypes of Jews, often driven by hatred, devaluation and degradation.

-Several paraphernalia of Antisemitica have been assembled during the late 20th century and been given to respectable institution for scientic work and responsible exhibitions.
+Several paraphernalia of Antisemitica have been assembled during the late 20th century and been given to respectable institution for scientific work and responsible exhibitions.
 In the fields of book collecting, and rare book dealing, the term designates the collection and distribution of books, pamphlets, serials, posters, and other printed literature, of an antisemitic nature.

 Motives for viewing and collecting

 Antisemitica does not, generally, designate antisemitic activity, or antisemites themselves.
 In the United States, the freedom of the press does not limit the publication or distribution of antisemitic literature, and there are scholarly and historical interests in such material.
 Nevertheless American Museums are very reluctant to collect and exhibit such objects.

 Several, often Jewish, collectors declared it was their intention to take the material off the market.
 Arthur Langerman described that he was guided by his attempt to understand the history and the geography of antisemitism.
 Another Jewish collector, Peter Ehrenthal, noted “a sadistic or masochistic trait to it”.